guardian/gateway/docs/development.md

 This file also exposes an `addQueryParamsToPath` method which can be used to append query parameters to a given path/string with the correct divider (`?`|`&`).
 By default it filters out parameters that do not persist from the `QueryParams` object and then turns it into a query string.
 If you want to include an parameter that doesn't persist, you can manually opt into providing a value as the 3rd argument to the method.

+The `parseExpressQueryParams` method in [`src/server/lib/queryParams.ts`](../src/server/lib/queryParams.ts) will parse and validate the query parameters from a request.
+This will also need to be updated when adding new query parameters, to make sure we only allow the expected parameters are available to use.

+The query params for a given request will be available on the `RequestState` (`res.locals.queryParams`) on the [server](#server), and the `ClientState` on the [client](#client).

 #### Server

 You can access this server side on the `ResponseWithRequestState` object as `res.locals.queryParams`.
 For example you could get the `returnUrl` using: